Items to be considered at earliest possible stage of project development which could affect project:

 1.5 Exterior Elevations: Provide a minimum of four elevation views showing all openings, wall and roof finish materials, original and finished grades, stepped footing outline, underfloor vents and roof pitch.

 1.6 Framing Plans: Identify framing members and sheathing for floor and roof & ceiling plans.
-Show size and spacing of joists and rafters and nail types and spacing for all plywood diaphragms, identify all beams with grade of lumber or engineered wood type and dimensions to be used.
-Show how all gravity and lateral loads are carried to foundation through specific, cross-referenced connection details.
+Show size and spacing of joists and rafters, and nail types and spacing for all plywood diaphragms, identify all beams with grade of lumber or engineered wood type and dimensions to be used.
+Show how all gravity and lateral loads are transferred from the roof sheathing to the foundation through specific, cross-referenced connection details.

 1.7 Wall Bracing Plans/Shear Wall Plans: Provide plans which adequately dimension all braced wall segments and locations for non-engineered plans, and/or identify and dimension engineered shear wall locations and minimum lengths.
 Justify the amount of bracing provided at each wall line, per wind and seismic requirements of the CRC for non-engineered structures.
 Provide adequate identifications of assumed braced wall lines for conventional bracing, and provide on the plans lateral load resisting gridlines, corresponding to the structural calculations, for engineered structures.